timeeeee/fractal-visualizer/README.md

 Use the mouse to move the window, and the scroll wheel to zoom in and out.

-Use the spacebar to toggle temporal dithering
+Use the spacebar to toggle supersampling